apache/tvm/docs/langref/relay_expr.rst

 - Recursive Calls in Functions

 From the point of view of a computation graph, a function is a subgraph and a function call inlines the subgraph, substituting its arguments for the free variables in the subgraph with corresponding names.
-Thus if a function's body uses only dataflow constructs , a call to that function is in the dataflow fragment; conversely, if the function's body contains control flow, a call to that function is not part of the dataflow fragment.
+Thus, if a function's body uses only dataflow constructs, a call to that function is in the dataflow fragment; conversely, if the function's body contains control flow, a call to that function is not part of the dataflow fragment.

 Variables